 Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

-Type A FIBC bulk bags
+Type A FIBC Bulk Bags

-Safe uses for Type A bags:
+Safe Uses for Type A Bags:

-• To transport non-flammable products.
+• Transporting non-flammable products.

-Do not use Type A bags for:
+Do Not Use Type A Bags for:

 • Transporting flammable products.